polterguy/phosphorusfive-dox/chapter-13.md

 If you wish to see the video, where he is giving this interview, you can see it [here](https://www.youtube.com/watch?v=cJMwBwFj5nQ).

-For the record, I am perfectly fine with whatever classification you put me into, as long as you make sure you put me into *every single classification that has ever existed!* :D
+For the record, I am perfectly fine with whatever classification you put me into, as long as you make sure you put me into *every single classification that has ever existed*.
+And the same is true for Hyperlambda.
+Simply because, a lambda object from Hyperlambda, is the last type you'll ever need.

 I am water, and I change in accordance to my environment.
 How do you do Sir ...?